jwarsom/osteometrics/README.md

 |time | Report runtime | default: false |

 Input File Format:
-The z-transform program is expect the input and reference csv files to have the following fields
+The z-transform program is expecting the input and reference csv files to have the following fields

 | Field | Description | values |
 | --- | --- | --- |